 - Extra care in crowded areas

-We don’t need to tell you that you should be extra careful at outdoor bars, beaches or crowded streets as Las Ramblas de Barcelona.
+We don’t need to tell you that you should be extra careful at outdoor bars, beaches or crowded streets, such as Las Ramblas de Barcelona.
 Don’t let anyone hug you if you don’t know them.
 Be cautious with those who approach you for directions.
 These people are magicians in the art of pick pocketing.
 But don’t walk with fear either.
-Barcelona is by no means the most insecure city in the world!
-It’s a spectacular city with very friendly people too who may want to genuinely help you.
+It’s a spectacular city with very friendly people who may want to genuinely help you.
 Just be smart.

 - Secure your belongings

 Be vigilant at transport hubs like train stations.
-Only in the subway coaches of the main cities, there can be up to a hundred thieves.
+In the subway coaches of the main cities, there can be up to a hundred thieves.
 They are very discreet and it is very difficult to identify them or catch them red handed.
 That’s why it’s best to take a series of precautions: wear backpacks on the front or put them on the floor where you can see them.
 Don’t leave anything valuable in your back pockets.
-Or don’t even put your phone in your jacket zipped pocket, if you think it’s easy to access.

-Madrid and Barcelona are the city with the largest number of scams, but just in the very touristic areas.
+Madrid and Barcelona are the city with the largest number of scams, but only in the very touristic areas.
 In the city centre, you should be aware of this type of scam:

 Fake petitions: You can be approached by a lady or by young people to sign a fake petition for a good cause, but most likely they will be trying to distract you while their accomplices pick your pockets.